ekke/stacked_pages_x/README.md

 This app is a follow-up to http://j.mp/qt-one-page-x - please read this blog and explore the first app before following here

-The topics of this secont sample app:
+The topics of this second sample app:

 * more Qt Quick Controls 2 stuff: Buttons (Raised Buttons and Flat Buttons)
 * Navigation with StackView: pop(), push(), find()